The top-level exported module.

 Whether the router is closed.

 An Object with the RTP capabilities of the router.
-These capabilities are tipically needed by mediasoup clients to compute their sending RTP parameters.
+These capabilities are typically needed by mediasoup clients to compute their sending RTP parameters.

 Custom data provided by the application in the worker factory method.
 The app can modify it at any time.